(Vizy got its start on Kickstarter!)

-Included with the cellular modem is a SIM for a pay-as-you-go cellular provider that offers low-cost data.
-(You set up the account separately, not through us.)
+Included with the cellular network adapter is a SIM for a pay-as-you-go cellular provider that offers low-cost data.
+(The included SIM card is for use in the United States.
+You set up the account separately, not through us.)
 Or if you prefer, use a different SIM and a plan of your choosing.

 10% of proceeds donated to educational programs

 Charmed Labs is here because someone took the time to teach and inspire us.
-We would very much like to support our future maker/educator friends, teachers, and mentors.
-If this campaign meets its financial goal and Vizy begins retail sales, we will donate 10% of proceeds from Vizy and its accessories to educational programs — programs like UTeach Maker.
-(Note, due to Kickstarter rules, we won’t be able to donate any of the proceeds from this Kickstarter campaign.
-But this rule doesn’t apply after the Kickstarter campaign is finished and we begin retail sales of Vizy– hopefully very soon!)
+We would very much like to support our future maker/educator friends, teachers, and mentors, which is why 10% of proceeds from Vizy and its accessories are donated to educational programs — programs like UTeach Maker.
 Thanks so much for helping!